DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### Initiated

-This event logs that the `initiator` has pay for the token to be exchanged.
+This event indicates that `initiator` has filled and locked the token to be exchanged using the function `initiate()`.

 ```
 event Initiated(uint256 initiateTimestamp, bytes32 secretHash, address initiator, address participant, address initiatorAssetToken, uint256 initiatorAssetAmount, uint256 initiatorAssetRefundTimestamp);